By Patrick O’Connor

 This year, the school hopes to collect qualitative data on student achievement to see what sort of impact the Redcat Access has on test scores.
 The district has a plan of outfitting every one of its schools/classrooms over time to create equity for every student.

 When I talk with the school's educators and the district's administrators, their passion for teaching and learning is contagious.
 They say investing in audio systems is well worth the money, as it doesn’t only make a teacher’s life easier, but provides equity to students and creates a classroom environment where everyone is comfortable and educational success is attainable.

 - Blog: How the Redcat Helps ELL Learners

-- Case Study: Oregon District Provides Student Equity and Investment in ELL
+- Case Study: Oregon District Provides Student Equity and Invests in ELL Students

 - Video: Benefits of Classroom Audio